Wizards & Muggles: Part 1 Pre-Seclusion Era

 But, in point of fact, from what we have been shown throughout the series, the Potterverse does not really seem to take place in anything even remotely parallel to our own world.
 Instead, it appears to occupy a very odd space located uneasily somewhere between Storybook Land and Toontown.

-With all due respect, Mr Grossman is a fool.
+With all due respect, Mr Grossman appears to be a fool.
 Fairy tales take place in Storybook Land.
 Despite a rather shallow surface resemblance, fairy tales are not fantasy.
-Real fantasy rarely does more than pass through that particular space.
+Real fantasy rarely does more than pass through that particular space to get to its starting point.
 Usually rather quickly.
-The conflicts of Storybook Land are generally symbolic stand-ins for some psychological issue decked out in fancy dress.
-Fantasy, with its conflicts that are usually actually about something which is stated openly and defined in the text, typically finds the level of stylization native to this environment inhospitable, and far too tempting to burlesque.
+Typically, the conflicts of Storybook Land are generally symbolic stand-ins for some psychological issue decked out in fancy dress.
+Fantasy — with its conflicts that are usually actually about something which is stated openly and defined in the text — typically finds the level of stylization native to this environment inhospitable, and far too tempting to burlesque.

 In Storybook Land there is no difference between the way that people think today and the way they thought in the Dark Ages.
 Unless it atypically happens to suit the needs of the plot.
 In that case everything turns on a dime without reason or plausibility.
 The allegiance of entire armies (or Hogwarts Houses) flip-flops overnight at the whim of the narrator without considerations of either the individual sovereignty possessed by even the lowliest spear-carrier nor the logistics of medieval (or machine-age) communications.